top of page

 (Exact Date Yet to be Determined)

-Douglass attempts to speak in Newport during the Dorr Rebellion crisis, but was turned away by anti-abolitionist rioters.
+Douglass attempts to speak in Newport during the Dorr Rebellion crisis, but is turned away by anti-abolitionist rioters.

 Sunday, November 6–18, 1842: